-Store the bars.
-Store the bars in the fridge for several weeks or in the freezer for up to three months.
+- Store the bars.
+Store the bars in the fridge for several weeks or in the freezer for up to 3 months.
 The bars can be eaten straight from the fridge or freezer and will be firm, but chewy.
 Room-temperature bars are perfectly fine to eat and can be kept in a lunch bag or backpack all day, but will be more soft and paste-like.

-Try These Combinations!
+- Try these combinations!
 Cherry-almond, apricot-almond, cranberry-pecan, apple-cinnamon-walnut